mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Shh...," thi said.
 "You will see what I can see.
 One day."

 I took a few deep breaths and set my mind back into the calm of its deepest parts.
 Pomri came to mind and the frantic feeling took hold again.
 I stood up, contemplating what her life might be like from now on.
 And then I remembered the stories my nather told me: of mining for ore, escaping from Holrag.
-And I couldn't hold in my anger any loonger.
+And I couldn't hold in my anger any longer.

 "They're still out there, hunting us down," I said, standing up.
 Instinctively, I began to pace around in a circle, holding a head full of the worst imagined thoughts.
 "All of Heiko has been exiled, enslaved, murdered.
 They didn't want to live the last of their days in the shadow of a tyrant.
 So the tyrant erased them.
 Ulukoma is next."